A balanced budget creates a future most people only dream about

 The money spent on those subscriptions might be better utilized in other ways.

-However, when working hard to balance your budget, even if you do read the magazine or newspaper, is it truly a necessity?
+However, when working hard to balance your budget, is it truly a necessity to read a subscription-based magazine or newspaper?

 Cancel unnecessary memberships